sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202108.0/creating-a-data-importer.md

 {% info_block infoBox "Info" %}

-To identify the data for your import file, you can also check out the .csv files of individual data importers listed in [About Data Import Categories](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/about-data-import-categories.html).
+To identify the data for your import file, you can also check out the CSV files of individual data importers listed in [About Data Import Categories](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/about-data-import-categories.html).

 {% endinfo_block %}

 Now that you know what data your import file should include, you can proceed with the first step of creating a data importer: creating an import file.

 ## Create an Import File
-Since only .csv format is supported for import out of the box, we will start with creating a .csv file in any preferred editor.
+Since only .csv format is supported for import out of the box, we will start with creating a CSV file in any preferred editor.

-Your .csv file for the product images import will contain the following header columns:
+Your CSV file for the product images import will contain the following header columns:

 * image_set_name
 * external_url_large